-EUROTOX fellowships provide financial support and incentives for cross-border attendance of ERT courses to individuals motivated for a career in toxicology, by providing
+EUROTOX fellowships provide financial support and incentives for cross-border attendance of courses approved for ERT to individuals motivated for a career in toxicology, by providing

-Support requested must be for attendance of an ERT course or module outside the applicant’s country of residence and currently recognized as providing training for Registration (see courses approved for ERT) or approved by the EUROTOX Subcommittees for Education and Registration for that purpose (http://www.eurotox.com/education/).
+Support requested must be for attendance of an ERT course or module outside the applicant’s country of residence and currently recognized as providing training for ERT registration (as per guidelines indicated above).

 a) Applicants beginning their theoretical ERT education will provide the following information:

 Mantatory: personal statement (letter of motivation) why they want to study toxicology, curriculum vitae (CV), copies of relevant university certificates (e.g. bachelor, master, diploma, PhD), recommendation letter of one of the following: employer, university teacher, supervisor or other toxicological scientist who knows the applicant personally.

 Optional: relevant documentation such as on previous attendance of toxicology-related courses, and/or on conduct of scientific or regulatory work broadly related to Toxicology, scientific publications or reports, any other relevant certificates or achievements.

 b) Applicants already on the track for Registration: they have completed successfully at least one module of an ERT course as listed in Section B or can document involvement in practical training in toxicology (Section C of Guidelines for Registration 2016), success being documented by certificates, publications (incl. abstracts, posters) or reports/assessments, or recommendation letter of person responsible for the candidate’s education.
 They will also provide a letter of motivation and a CV.